 It is important to note that even if you were partially at fault for the accident, your recovery will not be barred under Maine’s comparative negligence statute.Peter Thompson & Associates: Zealously Fighting for the Recovery of Injured Pedestrians

 The Maine law firm of Peter Thompson & Associates is renowned for our dedication to helping injured pedestrians obtain a full and complete recovery from the negligent motorists who harmed them.
 Peter Thompson & Associates offers three convenient office locations Falmouth, Bangor, and Portland.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation.